 Cracked Pot Meditations – Introverts Versus Extroverts

-Meditation for February 16th, 2016 Introverts Versus Extroverts There has been a lot of focus on the Myers-Briggs personality tests, mostly because you find a quiz on Facebook to take everyday or an ‘only an extrovert/introvert will understand…’ list.
-The biggest reason people focus on being extroverted or introverted the most is because they forget […]
+Meditation for February 17th Introverts Versus Extroverts There has been a lot of focus on the Myers-Briggs personality tests, mostly because you find a quiz on Facebook to take every day or you read an ‘only an extrovert/introvert will understand…’ list.
+The biggest reason people focus on being extroverted or introverted is that they forget […]

 Introverts Versus Extroverts

-There has been a lot of focus on the Myers-Briggs personality tests, mostly because you find a quiz on Facebook to take everyday or an ‘only an extrovert/introvert will understand…’ list.
-The biggest reason people focus on being extroverted or introverted the most is because they forget the rest of the Myers-Briggs titles.
+There has been a lot of focus on the Myers-Briggs personality tests, mostly because you find a quiz on Facebook to take every day or you read an ‘only an extrovert/introvert will understand…’ list.
+The biggest reason people focus on being extroverted or introverted is that they forget the rest of the Myers-Briggs types.
 “I’m an EGYQT, I think.”
-These qualifiers don’t help mindfulness at all; in fact it hurts you.
+These personality qualifiers don’t help mindfulness at all; in fact, they hurt you.

 Introverts are getting more and more permission from society that it’s okay to hide from life, but this needs to stop.
 Introverts are only hiding from themselves by staying out of sight of other people.
-Self-proclaimed introverts are a lot like people whom self-proclaim being OCD or having PTSD; they are making it up for attention.
+Self-proclaimed introverts are a lot like people who self-proclaim being OCD or having PTSD; they are making it up for attention.
+It’s one thing to be a little shy; it’s quite another to be completely scared shitless of groups of people.
+We are social animals, and we are seeing introversion killing the species.
+People are too introverted to go out and breed.

-Extroverts are just as annoying.
-They can never ever be alone.
-There has to always be some social thing happening.
-They check-in and tag all their friends to everything they do.
+Extroverts are just as annoying, if not more so, since their whole schtick is being noticed.
+They can never be alone.
+There has always been some social thing happening.
+They check in and tag all their friends to everything they do.
 They put people down for wanting to go home and get some sleep.
 They call in sick to work or ditch other responsibilities for a party.
 They ditch things for the better things.
-Extrovert is Ancient Greek for Has No Manners at Parties.
+Extrovert is an Ancient Greek term meaning ” has no manners at Parties”.

-Extroverts ruin card and board games, movies by talking the whole time, weddings by taking the attention away from the bride and groom, funerals by taking away from the dead, but really the person is dead; get over it.
-Extroverts will do anything to be the center of attention and has even been known to murder other extroverts to make sure they control the room.
+Extroverts ruin card and board games, movies by talking the whole time, weddings by taking the attention away from the bride and groom, funerals by taking away from the dead, but really, the person is dead; get over it.
+Extroverts will do anything to be the center of attention and have even been known to murder other extroverts to make sure they control the room.

 Prayer